charlesvill/ObsidianVault/Computer Science/CS50/SQL.md

 JOIN -
 #### Creating tables
 ##### creating tables with foreign keys referencing other tables
+- for uniqueness in selecting rows, it recommended that every table has a primary key even if it is just an autoincrementing one. this prevents the possiblity of joins from matching with more than one row, leading to issues.
 -consider this example:
 ![[Pasted image 20240914163711.png]]
 - notice how stars has datatypes "show_id" and "person_id" that references the primary key id in people and id in shows respectively. how does one create that structure in your tables?